Home | Chemistry Calculator | Ca Reactor Setup Help |

 l) The supplementation amount is not limited by the amount of evaporation like when using limewater.

 Based on cost alone and personal preferences aside, the chart below is a general comparison of cost versus alkalinity consumption for different methods of supplementation for a 120 gal capacity system.
+The initial (Fixed cost at zero alkalinity consumption) reflects the average initial cost of the system assuming a 5-year payback.

 Also notice that in general, limewater addition is the cheapest method but will require a second method of supplementation if the consumption is higher than what can be added by limewater alone (Dotted Line shows the points above which limewater alone may not meet the requirements).